madhavms/Optimize-React-Performance/README.md

-### React Context Provider
+### Example to demonstarte render optimised React Component

 This is a React project which implements a basic basic web based counter, making use of Context Provider API for state management.
-This project serves as a test to re-affirm that while using the Context API only the components which are subscibed to the provider and their children re-render.
+This project demonstrates how the unwanted renders are avoided when the state changes.

-Also during the course of the project it was seen that the children of the components subscribed to the provider wont re-render in the below scenarios:
+It can be seen that the children of the components subscribed to the provider(parent component) wont re-render in the below scenarios:

 1. When the child component is memoized using React.memo().